google/transit/gtfs-realtime/spec/en/trip-updates.md

 first stop at 10:13:00.

 #### Alternative trip matching

-Trips which are not frequency based can also be uniquely identified by a TripDescriptor including the combination of:
+Trips which are not frequency based may also be uniquely identified by a TripDescriptor including the combination of:

 *    __route_id__